 People often get them by lifting heavy objects.

 They’re much more common in men than women, but they’re not limited to adults.
 In fact, surgery to repair them is one of the most common operations for kids and teens.

 Generally, these hernias aren’t dangerous.
 But if you don’t treat them, they can lead to more severe problems.
 For example, the part of the intestine that’s poking through can have its blood supply cut off.
-That can be life-threatening.
+When this happens, it’s called a strangulated hernia, and it can be life-threatening.
 Call your doctor if you have any of these symptoms:

 They bulge into a different area of the groin called the femoral canal.
 You might see a lump right around the crease of the groin or just into the upper thigh.